 "And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a stephanos (crown) of twelve stars."

 "And I saw, and behold a white horse: and he that sat on him had a bow; and a stephanos (crown) was given unto him: and he went forth conquering, and to conquer."
+(Revelation 6:2).

-2. Diádēma crown (kingship)
+2. Diádēma (royal crown)

 * Only Jesus is spoken of as wearing both types of crown in the Revelation: a stephanos in Revelation 14:14; and many diadema in Revelation 19:16.

-Otherwise only the dragon's heads and the beast's 10 kings are wearing diadema (crowns) in the Revelation (Revelation 12:3 & Revelation 13:1).
+The dragon's heads and the beast's 10 kings are wearing diadema (Revelation 12:3 & Revelation 13:1).

-THE SECOND SEAL: A RED HORSE AND NO CROWN
+THE SECOND SEAL: A RED HORSE

 These two verses (Revelation 6:4: The red horse of the second seal, and Revelation 12:3: The red dragon) are the only two verses in the entire New Testament where the word pyrrhós is used.